 Whilst chemical control of the fungus has been shown to slow or stop the progression of the fungus under laboratory conditions, this is not considered to be a viable control method in the urban environment.
 The application of beneficial Trichoderma spp. has been shown to significantly limit the progression of the fungus in trees and kill the disease in infected soils.

-Heritage Tree Care continue to assist our clients and other tree managers in relation to the control of Phellinus noxious so if you think this may be a problem for you contact the HTC Consultants for further advise or to arrange an inspection of your tree assets.
+Heritage Tree Care continue to assist our clients and other tree managers in relation to the control of Phellinus noxious so if you think this may be a problem for you contact our consultants for further advise or to arrange an inspection of your tree assets.